rusty-bits/OC-tool/README.md

 ---

 **Description of files in `Docs` directory:**
-`Sample.plist` and `SampleFull.plist` are from acidanthera/OpenCorePkg/Docs and will also be found locally in `OC-tool/UDK/OpenCorePkg/Docs` they are updated when the tool is run, there is a notification if they have been updated, check the `OpenCorePkg/Docs/Configuration.pdf` document and update `config-RELEASE/config.plist` or `config-DEBUG/config.plist` when needed
+`Sample.plist` and `SampleFull.plist` are from acidanthera/OpenCorePkg/Docs and will also be found locally in `OC-tool/resources/UDK/OpenCorePkg/Docs` they are updated when the tool is run, there is a notification if they have been updated, check the `OpenCorePkg/Docs/Configuration.pdf` document and update `RELEASE/config.plist` or `DEBUG/config.plist` when needed

-`base/driver.list` are the base files needed for OpenCore.efi to be built

 `repo.plist` is a plist linking efi and kext files to their repositories

 ---

-**Descriprion of files in `config-DEBUG` and `config-RELEASE` directories:**
+**Descriprion of files in `DEBUG` and `RELEASE` directories:**

-`config.plist` is the config file that gets copied to `EFI/OC/config.plist` .
+`config.plist` is the config file that is used to see which drivers and kexts will be built, it is then copied to `EFI/OC/config.plist`

 ---